GollenaRushwanth80/Project-on-Modules-OTP-VALIDATION-/README.md

-# OTP Verification using Python
+# Bulk OTP Verification using Python

 ## Description
-This is a simple Python script to generate and send a One-Time Password (OTP) via email for verification.
-The script uses the `smtplib` module to send emails through Gmail's SMTP server and the `email.mime` module to format the email message.
-A randomly generated 4-digit OTP is sent to the user's email, which they must enter correctly to complete verification.
+This Python script allows sending One-Time Passwords (OTPs) to multiple email recipients for verification.
+It uses the `smtplib` module to send emails via Gmail's SMTP server and the `email.mime` module to format email messages.
+Each recipient receives a unique OTP that must be entered correctly for verification.

 ## Features
-- Generates a random 4-digit OTP.
+- Sends OTPs to multiple recipients.
-- Sends the OTP via email.
+- Generates a unique 4-digit OTP for each recipient.
-- Validates the OTP entered by the user.
+- Secure email transmission using TLS.
-- Secure login using an app password.
+- Validates OTP input from users.

 ## Requirements
 - Python 3.x